Canon

 Quick answers generated from verified specs.

-Which is better for landscape, EOS R5 Mark II or Z6 III?
+Which is better for video, EOS R5 Mark II or Z6 III?

 What's the resolution difference between the EOS R5 Mark II and Z6 III?